Department of Health

 Immunisation information on Better Health Channel

-RSV Mother & Infant Protection Program (RSV-MIPP)
+RSV Mother and Infant Protection Program

-A nationally consistent immunisation program for mothers and babies has been introduced in 2025 to protect babies from Respiratory Syncytial Virus (RSV).
-The RSV Mother and Infant Protection Program (RSV-MIPP) offers immunisation products to pregnant women, and infants at increased risk of severe RSV.
+A nationally consistent immunisation program has been introduced in 2025 to protect infants from the Respiratory Syncytial Virus (RSV).
+The RSV-MIPP offers immunisation products to pregnant women, and infants at increased risk of severe RSV disease.

 Vaccination for pregnant women

-Note - Abrysvo® vaccine is the only RSV vaccine approved for use in pregnant women.
-Abrysvo® vaccine is not approved for use in infants and children.
+• Abrysvo® is the only RSV vaccine approved for use in pregnancy.

 Infant immunisation